Easiest Enchilada Sauce (5-Minutes!)

 Apple cider vinegar: Adds an important acidic hit.
 Lime juice can also be used.

-Easiest Homemade Enchilada Sauce
+Easiest Enchilada Sauce (5-Minutes)

 Ingredients